1970s Asia images: Could you be in them?

 And I thought with communications that we have now with social media, maybe there's a chance I could actually share the picture with them or their family.

 Ofuna, Japan (1971): Stephen Sealy bought a secondhand Nikomat camera from one of his shipmates.
-It cost him $125 and came with 50mm and 20mm lenses.
+It cost him $125 and came with 50mm and 200mm lenses.

 Were you passionate about photography before you came to Asia?

 Not at all.
-When I joined my ship there was another sailor I met -- John Coleman -- and he had studied photography and was buying a new camera for himself.
+When I joined my ship there was another sailor I met -- John Colvin -- and he had studied photography and was buying a new camera for himself.

 He offered to sell me his old one at a good price, so I bought it and he taught me how to develop film and loaned me some books on photography.